genesis-community/bosh-genesis-kit/MANUAL.md

 To deploy a BOSH director onto a Proxmox VE cluster, set `kit.iaas: pve` in the environment file.
 The connection parameters (`pve_host`, `pve_user`, `pve_node`, `pve_vm_storage`, `pve_disk_storage`, `pve_network_bridge`, ...) are prompted by `overlay/cpis/pve.yml`; under the `ocfp` feature they come from `secret/config/<bloc>/<scope>/cpi/pve` instead, via `ocfp/pve/base.yml`.

-The CPI itself is not shipped with BOSH, so the kit names a `bosh-pve-cpi` release to colocate on the director.
+The CPI itself is not shipped with BOSH, so the kit names a `bosh-proxmox-cpi` release to colocate on the director.
 It defaults to the latest release the kit was validated against:

   - `pve_cpi_release_url` - Where BOSH fetches the release tarball from.
     Defaults to the published GitHub release.
 Accepts a `file://` URL for a locally built tarball -- on the `create-env` path the file must exist on the machine running `genesis deploy` (typically the bastion).